SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-Between ``#if``, ``#endif``, and other compilation directives, the conditional compilation block can contain an implicit member expression followed by by zero or more postfixes, to form a postfix expression.
+Between ``#if``, ``#endif``, and other compilation directives, the conditional compilation block can contain an implicit member expression followed by zero or more postfixes, to form a postfix expression.
 It can also contain
 another conditional compilation block,